Enrolment is contingent on successfully applying for a placement position with an employer before census date.

 |Study Period||Start date||Census date||WW date||End date|

-Flexible, the equivalent of approximately 6-8 weeks full time placement, which can be taken part time, plus the time involved to complete the assessment items.
-There will be online learning modules related to the assessment items.
-There will be an introductory lecture and it will be necessary to meet occasionally with the unit coordinator and meet regularly with the placement supervisor.
+Flexible, the equivalent of a full time placement, which can be taken part time, plus the additional time involved to complete the assessment items.

 |Timetable||View the lecture timetable | View the full unit timetable|

 Required readings will be listed in the unit outline prior to the start of classes.

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.